me-shams/odin-recipes/README.md

 Created only the skeleton for the odin recipes website.
 Created the index page and linked the recipes pages to it.

 Date : 01.02.24, Attempt 2
-Added a css file to practice with the css properties learned.
+Added some css files to practice with the css properties learned.